-\Credit toward graduation may not be earned in both Physical Science 101 and 102 and any Chemistry course or Physics course.
+Credit toward graduation may not be earned in both Physical Science 101 and 102 and any Chemistry course or Physics course.
 Psychology does NOT count as science for Early Childhood Education teacher certification.
+Students should not take both Biology 104 and 105.